foggynight/fogoff/README.md

 | fogoff -e -k key3 >output.txt
 ```

-**NOTE:** The encrypt and decrypt operations are inverse of each other, they can
+**Note:** The encrypt and decrypt operations are inverse of each other, they can
 be used in reverse order if desired.

 ## Dependencies